 Humble yourselves, therefore, under God’s mighty hand, that he may lift you up in due time.
 Cast all your anxiety on him because he cares for you.

 Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.

 Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.

 Philippians 4:6-8 (NIV)

-Some other good articles encouraging more time in God’s word are:
+Here is another good articles encouraging more time in God’s word:

 5 tips to begin the New Year with daily Bible reading

 I have one final thing to share–a testimony from an HFFG sister.
 Maybe it’ll ring true with some of my readers: